Shipping Pre-registered Keys

 6. Click Save.

-Creating Pre-reg Shipment Requests
+Creating a Pre-reg Shipment Request

 Note